The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Linear Estimates

 For $k=s=0$, the operator (\ref{AFredholm}) is symmetric since $B^{1/2,2}\wt{L(t)} \subseteq \tT^{1/2,2}_\Sigma$ is an isotropic subspace.
 Here, we suppose the subspace $L_1$ chosen in (ii), which satisfies (F1), is such that $B^{1/2,2}L_1 \subset \tT^{1/2,2}_{\Sigma_1}$ is a Lagrangian subspace.
 From this, it turns out that since $B^{1/2,2}\wt{L(t)} \subseteq \tT^{1/2,2}_\Sigma$ is a Lagrangian subspace which furthermore satisfies (F0), then (\ref{AFredholm}) is self-adjoint\footnote{Not every Lagrangian subspace of $\tT^{1/2,2}_\Sigma \oplus \tT^{1/2,2}_{\Sigma_1}$ will yield a self-adjoint operator.
 For instance, $r(\ker \tH_0) \subset \tT^{1/2,2}_{\Sigma} \oplus \tT^{1/2,2}_{\Sigma_1}$ is a Lagrangian subspace, but this boundary condition is not a self-adjoint boundary condition for $\tH_0$.}.
 This follows from the general and abstract framework of finding self-adjoint extensions of closed-symmetric operators by finding Lagrangian subspaces of a suitable quotient Hilbert space, dating back to classical work of von-Neumann.
 Here, the relevant theorem is Theorem 22.4 of \cite{N0}.
 This shows (\ref{AFredholm}) is self-adjoint for $k=0$.

-(iii) This follows from Theorem I.\ref{N1-ThmLinLag}(ii) and Corollary 15.34 of \cite{N0}. \End
+(iii) This follows from Theorem I.2.1(ii) and Corollary 15.34 of \cite{N0}. \End

 Thus, both Theorems \ref{ThmSWlin} and \ref{ThmSWlinA} hold for the linearized operator arising from the (gauge-fixed) Seiberg-Witten equations with Lagrangian boundary condition determined by a monopole Lagrangian.
-In particular, from Theorem \ref{ThmSWlin}, we see that the linearized operator of our boundary value problem is a Fredholm operator.
+In particular, from Theorem \ref{ThmSWlin}, the linearized operator of our boundary value problem is a Fredholm operator.
 This proves

 \begin{Theorem} (Fredholm Property) Let $\fL$ be a monopole Lagrangian.
 Consider the equations (\ref{BVP}) on $S^1 \times Y$, where we impose the gauge fixing condition

 where $A_0$ is a smooth connection.
 Then the linearization of the system (\ref{BVP}) and (\ref{GFCN}) at a smooth configuration $(A,\Phi) = (B(t)+\alpha(t)dt,\Phi(t))$ determines an operator